From Harford County Public Schools:

 The current recommended precautions to avoid exposure to the virus are the same precautions you would take to avoid the flu.
 To keep your family safe:

 – Wash your hands often with soap and water for at least 20 seconds.
-If soap and water are not available, use an alcohol-based hand sanitizer, if you still don’t have one, be sure to check this 72 pack 8 oz antiseptic hand sanitizer gel or Bulk Hand Sanitizer option.
+If soap and water are not available, use Palm+ hand sanitizer, if you still don’t have one,

 – Avoid touching your eyes, nose and mouth with unwashed hands.